NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1HepMCHeavyIon.md

 The event plane angle.

-The angle wrt. the x-axix of the impact parameter vector (pointing frm the target to the projectile). <a href="http://example.org/classes/classrivet_1_1a/">A</a> positive number between 0 and two pi. <a href="http://example.org/classes/classrivet_1_1a/">A</a> negative value means that the information is not available.
+The angle wrt. the x-axix of the impact parameter vector (pointing frm the target to the projectile).
+A positive number between 0 and two pi.
+A negative value means that the information is not available.

 ### function sigma_inel_NN